 - Peperomia Clusiifolia

-The most common Peperomia that you’ll have seen in people’s houses is the Watermelon Peperomia, named for the distinct markings on its leaves.
+The most common type of Peperomia that you’ll have seen in people’s houses is the Watermelon Peperomia, named for the distinct markings on its leaves.

 Now you’ve read our Peperomia care guide take a look at our Peperomia FAQ to see if there is any other information you require for your cultivating needs.